MicrosoftDocs/dynamics-365-project-operations/articles/resource-management/getting-started-with-resource-recommendations.md

 ## Handling missing Dataflows

-If no Dataflows are visible in **My Dataflows** or **All Dataflows**, this could be due to the ownership of the Dataflow being with a different global system administrator account.
+If no Dataflows are visible in **My Dataflows** or **All Dataflows**, this issue could be due to the ownership of the Dataflow being with a different global system administrator account.
 To confirm ownership, follow these steps.

 1. On the left navigation pane, select **Solutions**.
 1. Set the filter to **All** and select the solution with _Display Name_ as **Project Operations** (_Name_ must be **ProjectService**).